-Confrontation is probably something we’ve all had to deal with through work, school, family or even friends.
-If we can’t avoid confrontation, how do we then deal with being confronted?
+Confrontation is probably something we’ve all had to deal with, but if we can’t avoid it and find it difficult, how do we then deal with being confronted?

-Disagreements, arguments and confrontations happen when we say something inappropriate or offensive, without realising what we’ve said.
-On someone else’s part, going in fighting and screaming, wouldn’t be the best way to handle the situation?
-Standing anyone’s ground only serves to fuel anger further.
+It is often inevitable that disagreements, arguments and confrontations may happen when we say something that others think inappropriate or offensive, without us replaying what we say in the way it was intended.
+But going in fighting and screaming wouldn’t be the best way to handle the situation.

-That may work for a finite time, but avoiding situations isn’t dealing with the issue.
-Not dealing with the issue means we’re not learning either, or setting us up for the right of passage to a more peaceful footing.
-We can never be at peace when we spend our lives avoiding people.
-In my experience, it’s easier to talk.
-That way the problem doesn’t magnify itself and it gets resolved.
+Not dealing with the issue means we’re not willing to mediate or compromise if there are compromises to be made.
+It also won’t set us up for a rightful passage to peace.
+We can never be at peace when we spend our lives avoiding issues or people.
+It’s better we talk.
+That way the issue doesn’t magnify, and the issue gets resolved.

-I believe we don’t have to be self-righteous to prove that we’re right.
-We also don’t have to prove that we’re right, to believe what we know.
-Just because we confront someone about an issue, doesn’t mean that issue will turn into a power struggle.
+We don’t have to be self-righteous when we talk.
+We also don’t have to prove to others that we’re right to believe what we know.
+And just because we talk or confront someone about an issue, it doesn’t mean the issue will turn into a power struggle.

 No one needs to lose; it depends how both parties choose to deal with the issue.
 Behaving in a tactful and appropriate way can bring about a compromise on both sides.